DaoWind/json/README.md

 # json
-The json package is based on go1.13.8 encoding/json package, add one new function “json tag: must” Sample Code:
+        The json package was based on go1.13.8 encoding/json package New feature:
+                "must" tag
+        Description:
+                if json bytes missing field or the field with empty value,  Unmarshal will failed.

+## Sample Code:
 -----------------------------------------------------------------------------------------------------------------------
 package main

 import (
         "github.com/DaoWind/json"
         "fmt"
 )